90 Mi.(145 KM)

 - There are a few basic hotels and lodging options in Borrego Springs.
 If you’re car camping prior to setting out, there is a dirt road with pullouts south of town (just west of the dinosaur and eagle sculptures).

-- Carry all the water you need for this route; there are no reliable water sources along the way.
-We carried 7-8 liters between the two of us (which wasn’t enough, but we got by).
+- Carry all the water you need for this route; there are only a couple possible water sources along the way, including the Stagercoach RV General Store listed below.
+However, there’s a risk of it being closed, so be prepared.
+We carried 7-8 liters between the two of us (which wasn’t quite enough, but we got by).
+The route has since been lengthened, so proceed with caution.